 We discovered the cloning through Google Analytics.
 As our website was fully copied our counters were copied as well.
 In the analytics we noticed that the visits were going to a different domain.
 We checked the statistics and found out that in ten days prior our website had been cloned to a local server.
 Then three days after that there had been a new domain registered so the site had appeared live.

 What Were Our Steps to Remove a Cloned Website?

-- In response we received a detailed email with the information where to file the complaints on different issues such as copyright complaints, trademark complaints, phishing, suspicious domain, domain disputes, account changes, malware, spam, network abuse, content complaints, and child abuse.
-Our complaint referred to the copyright abuse.
+- In response we received a detailed email with the information of where to file complaints on different issues such as copyright complaints, trademark complaints, phishing, suspicious domains, domain disputes, account changes, malware, spam, network abuse, content complaints, and child abuse.
+Our complaint referred to copyright abuse.
 The email we received contained the address to contact and the link to go to the proper form.

 - We filled out the form as they promised to solve our problem as soon as possible through our form submission.

 - Alongside the GoDaddy complaint we filed an application to Google support.
 Our email had the cloned website domain attached and proof that all our pages had been copied.
 Google then indicated that they needed all of the links one-by-one, one link per line.

 - We sent another email to Google.
 This time we included every page link we had to avoid any misunderstandings with Google.

 - Meanwhile GoDaddy took down the clone website.
 It got suspended.